 Signs Of Port-Wine Stain Birthmarks In Babies

 As the name suggests, port-wine stain birthmarks look like maroon wine splashed on the skin.
-These generally appear at birth and are often seen on the face, neck, arms, and legs.
+These skin discolorations generally appear at birth and are often seen on the face, neck, arms, and legs.
 In some rare cases, they continue to grow as the child grows.

-- Looks flat and pink, red, or purple
+- Looks flat and pink or purplish-red

 - Doesn’t change color when gently pressed